apache/nuttx-apps/nshlib/README.txt

   Problem:
     The function 'readline' is undefined.
   Usual Cause:
-    The following is missing from your appconfig file:
+    The following is missing from your defconfig file:

-    CONFIGURED_APPS += system/readline
+      CONFIG_SYSTEM_READLINE=y